-Outrage Jewellers have loved designing, making and selling jewellery for 28 years!
+Outrage Jewellers have loved designing, making and selling jewellery for over 30 years!
 It is always exciting to source new stones... and then look at them, appreciate them and finally decide how best to do them justice and create the design to suit the stone.
 It is also a pleasure to see our customers enjoy looking at the pieces, appreciating the stones and designs.
 Then the moment of decision arrives and a piece is purchased, often for a loved one or a friend.
 So that leads us to ask the question, jewellery, we love it, but why do we wear it?

 We did some research and would like to share our findings with you.

 It seems Man has always felt the need to adorn the body, either by wearing clothing, tattooing the skin or wearing jewellery.
 Evidence of artefacts resembling jewellery have been discovered by archaeologists.
 Some dating back 100,000 years.
 This simple jewellery was made from leather, reeds, bones, shells, seeds, pebbles.